erigontech/erigon/docs/programmers_guide/guide.md

 By root here one means the Merkle root of the smart contract storage, organised into a tree.
 Non-contract accounts cannot have storage, therefore root makes sense only for smart contract accounts.
 For non-contract accounts, the root field is assumed to be equal to the
-Merkle root of empty tree, which is hard-coded in the varible `emptyRoot` in [core/state/database.go](../../core/state/database.go) and
+Merkle root of empty tree, which is hard-coded in the variable `EmptyRoot` in [trie/trie.go](../../trie/trie.go).
-[trie/trie.go](../../trie/trie.go).
 For contract accounts, the root is computed using member function `Hash` of type `Trie` [trie/trie.go](../../trie/trie.go), once the storage of the contract has been organised into the tree by calling member functions
 `Update` and `Delete` on the same type.